biojppm/rapidyaml/changelog/current.md

 ## General fixes and improvements

+This release focuses in compliance with the YAML standard, mostly by ensuring parse errors in invalid YAML cases.

 - Narrow the scope of `%TAG` to only the following document, as per the standard ([PR#588](https://github.com/biojppm/rapidyaml/pull/588)).
 This required or prompted some API changes:
    - Added new type `TagDirectives`
    - Added `ParseOptions::resolve_tags()` and `ParseOptions::resolve_tags_all()` options to enforce resolution of tags while parsing.
 When disabled (which is the default), the tree still has `Tree::resolve_tags()` to perform post-parsing or programmatic resolution.